Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Abstract

 \section{Abstract}

-Recent results from the Large Hadron Collider have demonstrated quantum entanglement of top quark-antiquark pairs using the spin degree of freedom.
-Based on the doubly differential measurement of the spin density matrix of the top quark and antiquark performed by the CMS collaboration in the helicity and beam bases, we evaluate a set of quantum observables, including discord, steering, Bell correlation, and magic.
+Recent results from the Large Hadron Collider have demonstrated quantum entanglement of top quark--antiquark pairs using the spin degrees of freedom.
+Based on the doubly differential measurement of the spin density matrix of the top quark and antiquark performed by the CMS collaboration in the helicity and beam bases, we evaluate a set of quantum observables, including discord, steerability, Bell correlation, and magic.
 These observables allow for a quantitative characterization of the quantum correlations present in a top quark--antiquark system, thus enabling an interpretation of collider data in terms of quantum states and their properties.
-Discord is observed to be greater than zero with a significance of more than 5 standard deviations ($\sigma$).
-Evidence for steering is found with a significance of more than 3$\sigma$.
-This is the first evidence for steering, and the first observation of discord in a high-energy system.
+Discord is observed to be greater than zero with a significance of more than 5 standard deviations ($\sigma$) in several regions of phase space, some of which correspond to separable quantum states.
+Evidence for steerability is established for the first time in a high-energy system, with a significance of more than 3$\sigma$.
 No Bell correlation is observed within the currently probed phase space, in agreement with the theoretical prediction.
-These results experimentally corroborate the full hierarchy of quantum correlations in top quarks with discord being the most basic form of quantum correlation, followed by entanglement, steering and Bell correlation.
-The significance of nonzero magic, which is a complementary observable to the quantum-correlation hierarchy, is found to exceed 5$\sigma$ in several regions of phase space.
+These results experimentally corroborate the hierarchy of quantum correlations in top quarks with discord being the most basic form of quantum correlation, followed by entanglement, steerability, and Bell correlation.
+The significance of nonzero magic, which is a complementary observable to the quantum correlation hierarchy, is found to exceed 5$\sigma$ in several regions of phase space.